Learn about actual and potential costs

 For detailed selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

-Buyers should outline when proposals must be submitted.
+Buyers should outline when vendors must submit proposals

-Buyers should communicate to prospective suppliers when bid awards will be posted.
+Buyers should communicate to prospective suppliers when they will post bid awards.

 Buyers should outline the length and terms of the contract and cancellation policy.